-- A. Use public funds to "take sides" to influence a measure that has qualified for the ballot. - B. Distribute campaign literature through the City's mail system. - C. Send or receive campaign related e-mails on City computers or other electronic devices.

-- D. Place campaign literature on the City's web page or City premises. - E. Create a link from the City website to a website containing campaign materials. - F. Use City copy machines, telephones, fax machines, computers, stationary, or other City resources for campaign purposes. - G. Direct City staff to walk precincts, draft campaign ads, or carry out other campaign related tasks during compensated work hours. - H. Urge City employees to vote for a candidate or ballot measure during compensated work hours. - Participate in political activities while in uniform displaying a City logo or references. - J. Use public funds to attend a political fundraiser. - K. Directly or indirectly solicit campaign contributions from other City officials or employees, unless the solicitation is part of a general effort that incidentally includes local officials and employees. - L. Solicit, receive, or agree to receive a benefit in exchange for any official actions (bribery or extortion). - M. Request a donation to any campaign in exchange for any City action.
+- A. Use public funds to "take sides" to influence a measure that has qualified for the ballot. - B. Distribute campaign literature through the City's mail system. - C. Send or receive campaign related e-mails on City computers or other electronic devices. - D. Place campaign literature on the City's web page or City premises. - E. Create a link from the City website to a website containing campaign materials. - F. Use City copy machines, telephones, fax machines, computers, stationary, or other City resources for campaign purposes. - G. Direct City staff to walk precincts, draft campaign ads, or carry out other campaign related tasks during compensated work hours. - H. Urge City employees to vote for a candidate or ballot measure during compensated work hours. - I. Participate in political activities while in uniform displaying a City logo or references. - J. Use public funds to attend a political fundraiser. - K. Solicit, receive, or agree to receive a benefit in exchange for any official actions (bribery or extortion). - L. Request a donation to any campaign in exchange for any City action.